 De 24:1-4 is used as a red herring in defending and tolerating divorce and remarriage.
 The passage is misinterpreted and not rightly divided, so sin is tolerated and not any sin either.
 Instead of interpreting the unclear against the clear, just the opposite is occurring.
 De 24:1-4 is unclear, while Gen 2:24; Mal 2:8-17; Matt 5:32; 19:3-9; Mk 10:3-11; Rom 7:1-3; 1 Cor.
 7:10-11, 39 are very clear.
 The (many) clear are muddled by the (one) unclear.

-And that is the position of some, where De 24 is (mis)used by those who argue that divorce and remarriage is actually okay—though its hated by God they say—if its already occurred and for some silly reason you didn't know that it was wrong, as if people live in a vacuum until they come across this truth in Scripture.
+This is the position of some, where De 24 is (mis)used by those who argue that divorce and remarriage is actually okay—though its hated by God they say—if its already occurred and for some silly reason you didn't know that it was wrong, as if people live in a vacuum until they come across this truth in Scripture.
 Everyone.
 Knows.
 Divorce.
 And.
 Remarriage.
 Is.
 Wrong.
 Everyone the world over.
+Even little children that know nothing about Scripture know this truth.
 Some of these will exhaust the logical fallacies and excuses out of the main passages on this subject, so De 24:1-4 becomes an escape out of the pigeon hole.
 This is eisegesis by the way, not exegesis.
 They might not say its okay, but in their allowance for divorce and remarriage through perversion of De 24:1-4, they are saying its okay.
-Not only okay, they might argue its a valid course.
+Not only okay, they might argue it's a valid course.
 God didn’t really mean the one flesh covenant was to be one-flesh indeed, as He had established in Gen 2:24, the law of marriage.
 What He really meant was you could divorce and remarriage as often as you want, since that is what the passage is actually teaching, but you could never return to your former spouse(s), including your first spouse, in their serial divorces.
-Its unsure where the one-flesh covenant made by the hand of God comes into their world of confusion and heresy, but it doesn’t seem to exist.
+I am unsure where the one-flesh covenant made by the hand of God comes into their world of confusion and heresy, but it doesn’t seem to exist.
 Plain passages of Scripture are argued away, in place of confusion on the back of De 24:1-4.

 Of course all this contradicts what God’s Word actually says and declares to be true, and De 24:1-4 was written for a purpose, as detailed below, not for sinners to justify their lusts or give credence to the adultery that they or a loved one or coffer-filling pew-warming church member find themselves to be in.